Tourette’s season is here.

 Tics are neurological.
 Time-outs, scolding, and other intuitive interventions not only don’t work, they actually exacerbate tics.
 To decriminalize forbidden words is to diminish their frequency.

-So, Tyoma can sing a thousand foul verses and print innumerable rude remarks.
+So, Liev can sing a thousand foul verses and print innumerable rude remarks.
 We blithely ignore him.

 Some tics are easier to disregard than others.
 For example, I cannot bear touching tics.
 On long rainy afternoons I find myself entertaining a child compelled to touch me a hundred times an hour.
 Last year, he hinked my boozle, this year he’s punching me.